From Sourdough to Bloomer: The Healthiest and Unhealthiest Breads

 Table Of Content

-There are many varieties and brands of bread out there, from very cheap supermarket white bread to artisan sourdough bread that costs a fortune.
-Hence, comparing bread brands is not easy, and there will be a lot of variation from brand to brand, but an average estimation can help us all decide what bread is the healthiest, most nutritious and best suited for our individual needs.
+You can buy so many varieties and brands of bread these days, from very cheap supermarket white bread to artisan sourdough bread that costs a small fortune.
+Hence, comparing bread brands is not easy, and there will be a lot of variation from brand to brand, but an average estimation can help us decide what bread is the healthiest, most nutritious, and best suited for our individual needs.

 I have chosen the 11 most popular breads in the UK to compare their nutritional value and the Glycemic Index.

-The table includes White Bread, Wholemeal Bread, Sourdough, Brown Bread, Granary Bread (whole grain wheat flour mixed with malted wheat grains), Rye Bread, Bloomers, Baps, Crumpets, Baguettes, and Ciabatta.
+The table includes: White Bread, Wholemeal Bread, Sourdough, Brown Bread, Granary Bread (whole grain wheat flour mixed with malted wheat grains), Rye Bread, Bloomer bread, Baps, Crumpets, Baguettes, and Ciabatta.
 I know crumpets would not be classed as bread traditionally, but we all love them so much that I thought I would include them.

 To compare the nutritional values of different types of bread, I’ll focus on key nutritional metrics per typical serving size, which is often around one slice (30 grams).
 These values can vary significantly based on the brand and recipe.
 The values provided here are approximations to give you a general idea of the nutritional differences between different kinds of bread.